 This company spent nearly two years evaluating different MES solutions and software.
 Since improving productivity was their main goal, the organization’s leadership agreed that the new solution needed to be able to analyze OEE across all their manufacturing facilities.

 To calculate OEE, three data points need to be measured—equipment uptime (availability), equipment efficiency while it is up and running (performance), and the amount of good product produced (quality).
-They selected Parsec’s TrackSYS software as their OEE tool because of its extensive capabilities as an MES for discrete systems, packaging lines, continuous processes, and batch applications.
+They selected Parsec’s TrakSYS software as their OEE tool because of its extensive capabilities as an MES for discrete systems, packaging lines, continuous processes, and batch applications.
 The software also exceeded their requirements for providing performance analysis across all their facilities and has additional modules they can add as needed including journaling, historian, alerts, and scheduling.

 A phased multi-year implementation was planned for deployment of the OEE systems at their global manufacturing sites.
 Since each plant is different, they could not have someone develop a one-size-fits-all solution.
-As a result, the company wanted to find well-qualified integrators experienced in working with TrackSYS to develop solutions for each facility.
+As a result, the company wanted to find well-qualified integrators experienced in working with TrakSYS to develop solutions for each facility.